Parthchokshi/LaravelAuth/readme.md

 *********************Steps for getting started ***********************************
 **********************************************************************************

-After you get the laravel-auth folder in your location, follow these steps :
+After you get the LaravelAuth folder in your location, follow these steps :

 -Move the folder to some location, for instance D:/laravel-auth